CLASSIC HUMOR FROM THE ZEN - CHAN - SON BUDDHIST TRADITION

 Compilation © copyright 2007 by Timothy Conway

-[UPDATE: An additional two dozen entries were added in August 2012 and another dozen in January 2013.
-I also added Pinyin transliteration equivalents for most of the Chinese names in addition to the older Wade-Giles way of rendering them.]
+[UPDATE: An additional two dozen entries were added in August 2012, another dozen in January 2013, ten more in March 2014, and several more in July 2014 (toward the bottom).
+In 2013 I also added Pinyin transliterations for almost all the Chinese names in addition to the older Wade-Giles way of rendering them.]

-[These items are drawn from many sources, including Thomas Cleary (Tr.), The Blue Cliff Record (Chinese: Pi Yen Lu; Jap.: Hekiganroku), 3 vols., Shambhala, 1977, and many other translations by Cleary; D.T.
-Suzuki, Essays in Zen Buddhism (3 vols.), Rider & Co., 1949 onward, and other works; Conrad Hyer, Zen and the Comic Spirit, Rider & Co., 1974; Irmgard Schloegl, The Wisdom of the Zen Masters, New Directions, 1975; Philip Kapleau, Three Pillars of Zen, Beacon Press, 1967; Paul Reps, Zen Flesh, Zen Bones, Doubleday Anchor Books ed., first published serially in the 1930s; Trevor Leggett, The Warrior Koans, Arkana, 1985; Peter Haskel (Tr.), Bankei Zen: Translations from the Record of Bankei, Grove Weidenfeld, 1984; etc.]
+[These items are drawn from many sources, including Thomas & J.C.
+Cleary (Tr.), The Blue Cliff Record (Chinese: Pi Yen Lu; Jap.: Hekiganroku), 3 vols., Shambhala, 1977, and other works translated by Thomas Cleary & J.C.
+Cleary; Chang Chung-Yuan, Original Teachings of Ch'an Buddhism, Pantheon Books, 1969; D.T.
+Suzuki, Essays in Zen Buddhism (3 vols.), Rider & Co., 1949 onward, and other works; Conrad Hyer, Zen and the Comic Spirit, Rider & Co., 1974; Andy Ferguson, Zen's Chinese Heritage, Wisdom Publ., 2000; Irmgard Schloegl, The Wisdom of the Zen Masters, New Directions, 1975; Philip Kapleau, Three Pillars of Zen, Beacon Press, 1967; Paul Reps, Zen Flesh, Zen Bones, Doubleday Anchor Books ed., first published serially in the 1930s; Trevor Leggett, The Warrior Koans, Arkana, 1985; Peter Haskel (Tr.), Bankei Zen: Translations from the Record of Bankei, Grove Weidenfeld, 1984; James Green (Tr.), The Recorded Sayings of Zen Master Joshu, Shambhala, 2001; etc., etc.]

-[NOTE: For background material on Buddhism, the Buddha Siddhartha (566-486 BCE), a profile of great Zen Buddhist master Bankei (1622-93), and the teachings of the Taoists who influenced Ch'an/Zen in the Far East, see the relevant links at the Religion & Spirituality section of our website.]
+[NOTE: For background material on Buddhism, the Buddha Siddhartha (566-486 BCE), a profile of great Zen Buddhist master Bankei (1622-93), and the teachings of the Daoists/Taoists who influenced Chan/Zen in the Far East, see the relevant links at the Religion & Spirituality section of our website.]

-Japanese Zen master Sesso warned, “There is little to choose between a man lying in the ditch heavily drunk on rice liquor, and a man heavily drunk on his own ‘enlightenment’!”
+Japanese Zen master Oda Sesso (1901-66), abbot of Kyoto's Daitokuji monastery, warned, “There is little to choose between a man lying in the ditch heavily drunk on rice liquor, and a man heavily drunk on his own ‘enlightenment’!”

 The saintly Japanese Zen hermit, poet, calligrapher, friend of children and benefactor to the poor, Ryokan (1758-1831), lived austerely and simply in a little hut below a mountain.
 One evening a thief visited the hut only to find nothing there to steal.
 So he went off into the night.
 Ryokan caught up with him: “You may have come a long way to visit me, and you should not return empty handed.
 Please take my clothes as a gift.”
 The bewildered thief took the clothes and slunk away.
 Ryokan sat naked, watching the moon.
 “Poor fellow,” he mused, “I wish I could give him this beautiful moon!”

-Bodhidharma was regarded by later tradition as the first Patriarch of this "meditation" school of Buddhism (Chinese: Chan; Japanese: Zen; Korean: Son, from the Indian Sanskrit word Dhyana).
-Bodhidharma is alleged to have come from south India to south China around 527 CE and to have visited Emperor Wu-ti, founder of the Liang dynasty at Nanking and one of Buddhism’s greatest all-time patrons in China.
+Bodhidharma was regarded by later Chan tradition as the first Patriarch of this “meditation” school of Buddhism (Chinese: Chan; Japanese: Zen; Korean: Seon, from the Indian Sanskrit word Dhyana).
+Bodhidharma is alleged to have come from south India to south China around 527 CE and to have visited Emperor Wu-di, founder of the Liang dynasty at Nanjing and one of Buddhism’s greatest all-time patrons in China.

 SHOW ME YOUR EGO-MIND

-One of the most famous legends spun about Bodhidharma is that the seeker Hui-k’o (Huike) patiently stood deep in the nocturnal snow outside the old master’s cave, yearning for instruction.
+One of the most famous legends spun about Bodhidharma is that the seeker Huike (Chinese WadeGiles: Hui-k'o) patiently stood deep in the nocturnal snow outside the old master’s cave, yearning for instruction.
 He finally hacked off his own left forearm and presented it as a demonstration of his sincere aspiration for complete enlightenment.
 (In Daoxuan’s earlier and likely more accurate account, wandering bandits had cut off his arm.)
-Bodhidharma told Hui-k’o: “This enlightenment is not to be sought through another.”
-Hui-k’o begged to have his agitated self or mind pacified.
+Bodhidharma told Huike: “This enlightenment is not to be sought through another.”
+Huike begged to have his agitated self or mind pacified.
 The sage retorted, “Show me your self and I will pacify it.”
-Hui-k’o said “I’ve sought it many years but can’t get hold of it.”
+Huike said “I’ve sought it many years but can’t get hold of it.”
 Bodhidharma then declared: “There!
 It is pacified once and for all!”
-Upon hearing this, suddenly Hui-k’o completely awakened to his transcendent True Nature before/beyond the ego-self.
+Upon hearing this, suddenly Huike completely awakened to his transcendent True Nature before/beyond the ego-self.
 He was free in/as his Ever-Free Nature.
-Hui-k'o would be designated the second Patriarch of Ch'an Buddhism.
+(Huike would retrospectively later be designated the “second Patriarch” of a “Chan School” of Buddhism by authors writing around 700 CE).

-But what about that forearm—was it still with Hui-k'o?
+But now, what about that forearm—was it still with Huike?
 Did he care?
 Was he not the fullness and wholeness of Perfect Realization?
 In any case, now we know where Hakuin (d.1768) got his famous Zen koan: "What is the sound of one hand?"

-And if you pity Hui-k'o for that silly old lost forearm, he's still got one very good arm with which to smack you!
+And if you pity Huike for that silly old lost forearm, he's still got one very good arm with which to smack you!

-In the poetic little Chan wisdom treatise, Hsin Hsin Ming, (Xinxin Ming, 8th century, fancifully attributed to the so-called "3rd Chan Patriarch," Seng-t’san, d.606), we hear: “One in all, all in one—if only this is realized, no more worry about your not being ‘perfect!’”
+In the poetic little Chan wisdom treatise, Xinxin Ming (WadeGiles: Hsin Hsin Ming, 8th century, fancifully attributed to the so-called "3rd Chan Patriarch," Sengcan / Seng-t’san, d.606), we hear the following: “One in all, all in one—if only this is realized, no more worry about your not being ‘perfect!’”

 THE WISE MAN

-Tao-hsin (Daoxin, 580-651), the "4th Chinese Chan Patriarch," the actual first Chan master of a settled monastic community, stated: “The wise man does nothing, while the fool is always tying himself up.”
+Daoxin (Tao-hsin, 580-651), the so-called "4th Chinese Chan Patriarch," the actual first Chan master of a settled monastic community, stated: “The wise man does nothing, while the fool is always tying himself up.”

 Two Zen monks, Tanzan and Ekido, traveling on pilgrimage, came to a muddy river crossing.
 There they saw a lovely young woman dressed in her kimono and finery, obviously not knowing how to cross the river without ruining her clothes.
 Without further ado, Tanzan graciously picked her up, held her close to him, and carried her across the muddy river, placing her onto the dry ground.
 Then he and Ekido continued on their way.
 Hours later they found themselves at a lodging temple.
 And here Ekido could no longer restrain himself and gushed forth his complaints: “Surely, it is against the rules, what you did back there….
 Touching a woman is simply not allowed….
 How could you have done that? … And to have such close contact with her! … This is a violation of all monastic protocol…” Thus he went on with his verbiage.
 Tanzan listened patiently to the accusations.
 Finally, during a pause, he said, “Look, I set that girl down back at the crossing.
 Are you still carrying her?”